Best Practice: Project and Portfolio Management / Fixed Work

 The philosophy behind Fixed Work is to avoid slowing/complicating the approval process for work that will almost never be objected to by the voting CCIC members.

-Fixed work is still processed through a TeamDynamix workflow, discussed at Value Engineering, Portfolio Planning, and mentioned in CCIC emails/meetings for general awareness and discussion.
+Fixed Work is still processed through a TeamDynamix workflow, discussed at Value Engineering, Portfolio Planning, and mentioned in CCIC emails/meetings for general awareness and discussion.

 Data collection for Fixed Work is streamlined as compared to discretionary projects.
 For instance, cost/benefit information is not collected unless it would be particularly useful in scheduling the project.